Request a Quote Today

 Standard Transmission Control Protocol and the Internet Protocol (TCP/IP)

 Currently, the most commonly used approach to implementing the IoT in your lab is a Standard Transmission Control Protocol and the Internet Protocol (TCP/IP) stack, having it communicate like any other network device your lab uses.
 This should be technology familiar to most lab IT departments, thus comfortable to install and maintain in house.
-A possible negative is that purchasing and integrating the hardware and software can be costly to make this possible drives up the cost of the individual sensor devices.
+A possible negative is that purchasing and integrating the hardware and software can be costly to make this possible, drives up the cost of the individual sensor devices.

 Multiple, Less Expensive, Devices